We’ve all heard it said, “When God closes a door, He always opens a window.”

 How I wept the day I was no longer able to teach my class!
 I cried for my girls, for what had happened to me, and because I thought God could no longer use me.
 I felt I was simply collateral damage, a victim of the sins of others.

 Fast-forward to the present.
-The past three years haven’t been easy.
+The past few years haven’t been easy.
 There were times I really believed I would never be used by God again.

 But I was wrong.